zachChilders/just-add-water/README.md

 ## Usage

 1. Generate a new repo using [this repo as a template](https://github.com/zachChilders/just-add-water/generate)
-2. `git submodule add` whatever docker application you need.
+2. `git submodule update` whatever docker application you need.
 3. Run deploy.ps1

 ## Dependencies